 The university is not liable for the theft or loss of personal items housed in campus facilities or taken on university property.
 Students are encouraged to take every precaution against theft, such as locking their doors, identifying personal property and carrying private property insurance.
 Many students are covered for loss or theft by their parents’ homeowner’s insurance policy.
 If this is not the case, students are strongly encouraged to consider a renter’s insurance policy for protection.
 Valuable property should be secured before leaving campus for holidays.
 All reports of lost or stolen property should be initiated with the ACU Police Department.

-Under current Texas law, it is a felony to possess or carry a firearm of any kind, an illegal knife, or any other prohibited weapon in any university owned or controlled building, facility, or athletic venue on university property, regardless of whether or not the person has been issued a Texas Concealed Handgun License (CHL).
-Anyone other than duly licensed peace officers found in any university owned or controlled building, facility, or athletic venue on university property in possession of a firearm or other prohibited weapon may be subject to arrest under current Texas law.
+Additionally, under current Texas law, it is a felony to possess or carry a firearm of any kind, an illegal knife, or any other prohibited weapon in any university owned or controlled building, facility, or athletic venue on university property, regardless of whether or not the person has been issued a Texas CHL.
+Anyone other than duly licensed and commissioned peace officers found in any university owned or controlled building, facility, or athletic venue on university property in possession of a firearm or other prohibited weapon may be subject to arrest.